 Rule 4123:1-5-07 | Hand tools, hand-held portable powered tools, other hand-held equipment and portable safety containers.

-(C) General requirement.
+(C) General specifications.

 (D) Power saws.